If you’re considering beginning a new career in Medical Transcription / Healthcare Documentation, you’re probably trying to that’s right for you.

 You might think about choosing a local school for a number of factors.
 Your local school may offer affordable tuition rates in in-class lessons, making it quite an appealing choice.
-We all know that it’s great to “support local”, but when it comes to choosing a school, sometimes local isn’t always the best option.
+We all know that it’s great to “support local”.
+But when it comes to choosing a school, sometimes local isn’t always the best option.

+Although local schools may be more affordable and closer to home, they might not have the accreditation.
 When it comes to employment in the Medical Transcription / Healthcare Documentation field, you will need formal training from a recognized and reputable institution that’s accredited by the Association for Healthcare Documentation Integrity.

-If your school is not accredited, you’re likely to have a hard time finding employment upon graduation.
-The vast majority of Medical Transcription / Healthcare Documentation employers will only hire applicants who have graduated from an accredited institution.
+If your school is not accredited you’re likely to have a hard time finding employment upon graduation.
+The vast majority of MT/HD employers will only hire applicants from an accredited institution.

 We commonly see students who have previously studied Medical Transcription / Healthcare Documentation at their local colleges, only to later realize that employers within the Medical Transcription / Healthcare Documentation industry don’t recognize it.

-We also have an A+ Standing with the Better Business Bureau, which helps to prove how much pride we take in our customer service.
-This is just one of the reasons that our graduates go on to have long and successful careers as Medical Transcriptionists / Healthcare Documentation Specialists.
+We also have an A+ standing with the Better Business Bureau.
+This helps to prove how much pride we take in our customer service.
+This is just one of the reasons that our graduates go on to have as Medical Transcriptionists / Healthcare Documentation Specialists.